dobin/ffw/README.md

 source applications.
 It also supports feedback driven fuzzing by instrumenting honggfuzz, for both open- and closed source apps.
 This is called `honggmode`.

+Features:
+* Fuzzes all kind of network protocol (-server)
+* No modification of the fuzzing target needed (at all)
+* Can fuzz open- and closed-source projects
+* Has feedback-driven fuzzing (compiler support, or hardware based)
+* Can fuzz network clients too (wip)
+* Very fast fuzzing setup, no source code changes or protocol reversing needed!

 # Installation

 ## Install dependencies